Ken Williams (baseball): Professional baseball career

-In August 1923, the Washington Senators came into possession of one of Williams' bats and discovered that it had been bored out and plugged with a lighter wood.
-The bat was turned over to National League umpire George Hildebrand for investigation and the Senators protested all the victories by the Browns in which Williams had used the bat.
+In August 1923, the Senators came into possession of one of Williams' bats and discovered that it had been bored out and plugged with a lighter wood.
+The bat was turned over to National League umpire George Hildebrand for investigation, and the Senators protested all the victories by the Browns in which Williams had used the bat.
 Williams explained that he had ordered the bat specially made, but when he received it, he found it to be too heavy, so he plugged it with a lighter wood.
-He was cited in the 1924 Reach Guide for using a corked bat, although major league baseball hadn't ruled plugged bats illegal at the time.
+He was cited in the 1924 Reach Guide for using a corked bat, although MLB hadn't ruled plugged bats illegal at the time.
 He finished the 1923 season with a career-high .357 batting average along with 29 home runs and 91 runs batted in and ended the season 15th in Most Valuable Player Award balloting.

 In November 1924, it was rumored that the Yankees were trying to trade for Williams, which would have teamed him with Ruth to make one of the most powerful home run combinations in baseball.
 However, St. Louis manager George Sisler's insistence on the Yankees trading Waite Hoyt for Williams was too high a price for Yankees owner Jacob Ruppert.

 Williams had another productive season in 1925, hitting .331 with 25 home runs and 105 runs batted in, and led the league with a .613 slugging percentage.
 Williams continued to hit well for the remainder of his career with St. Louis until December 15, 1927, when he was purchased by the Boston Red Sox for $10,000.
 He played two more seasons for the Red Sox, hitting for a .345 average in 1929 at the age of 39.
-Williams returned to the minor leagues in 1930 to play two more seasons for the Portland Beavers before retiring in 1931 at the age of 41.
+Williams returned to the minor leagues in 1930 to play two more seasons for the Beavers before retiring in 1931 at the age of 41.